jendave/fifth-edition-srd/README.md

 # Fifth Edition System Reference Document

-The goal of this project is to have a markdown conversion of the [Dungeons & Dragons Fifth Edition Systems Reference document](http://dnd.wizards.com/articles/features/systems-reference-document-srd).
+The goal of this project is to have a markdown conversion of the [Dungeons & Dragons Fifth Edition System Reference document](http://dnd.wizards.com/articles/features/systems-reference-document-srd).

 ## Status
 This is a large undertaking.
 Below is a list of the various sections of the SRD.
 As portions get completed they will be checked off.
 (Do you want to help?
 See below.)